Genepyi/Stroke-Prediction/README.md

 # Stroke-Prediction
 Hi!
-This is a school project, I tried to predict the probability of someone to have a stroke (1) or not (0) depending on a number of variables
+This is a school project, I try to predict the probability of someone to have a stroke (1) or not (0) depending on a number of variables